geekpradd/sublime-html5-minifier/README.md

 ##Usage

-In order to minify code, Click on the HTML5 Tools option and click Minify Current File.
+In order to minify code, Click on the Tools menu and click Minify Current File.
 A .min file be added onto the current directory where you are working.

 Alternatively, Right Click on the Editor area or the sidebar and click 'Minify HTML5 File'.

 For example, if you are working on a file 'main.css' in the location 'C:\Projects\' then a minified file will be created at 'C:\Projects\' with the name main.min.css making the full path 'C:\Projects\main.min.css'.

 This is done to keep two versions of the codebase, one minified and the other development version

+####Command Palllete

+Press Ctrl+Shift+P and then type `Minify File` and press enter.

 ##Change Log